-To prevent a dog ear problem it is important to remove the dressing and posts about once a week.
-Let the ears breath for a while.
+To prevent a dog ear problem it is important to remove the dressing and posts about once a week and let the ears breath for a while.
 Take this opportunity to inspect the ears and check for dampness, redness and odor.
 Leave the ears free for a few days if these symptoms are apparent.

 Tape, tape, and re-tape until the ears stand on their own.
-On occasion, a once standing ear can begin to flop or bend, you may have to tape again from time to time until the ears are truly set.
+On occasion, a once standing ear can begin to flop or bend, this is normal and you may have to tape again from time to time until the ears are truly set.

-What makes cropped ears stand?
+Q: What makes cropped ears stand?

-There are two determining factors as to when a Dane's ears will stand on their own.
+A: There are two determining factors as to when a Dane's ears will stand on their own.
 One, is development and stiffening of the cartilage or "leather" of your Great Dane's ears.
 The other, is the strength of the muscle between the ears.

-After a couple months the post can usually be moved upward from the bell of the ear and set at the cartilage flap or "nub" about 1/3 of the way up from the bell.
+- After a couple months the post can usually be moved upward from the bell of the ear and set at the cartilage flap or "nub" about 1/3 of the way up from the bell.

-Taping your Danes ears:
+Taping your Dane's Ears..

 Begin by preparing the posts, pull some of the cotton material out and bunch it up into sort of a ball.
 This ball of material will go down into the bell of the dog's ear.
 Test fit the post prior to applying tape, also adjust the length at this time by sliding the tampon apart.

 Next, get your medical tape and wrap the post sticky side out.
 Start just above the area of cotton you previously "balled up".
 Work your way up, wrapping the tape while half overlapping the previous wrap.

-If you are having difficulty "reverse wrapping" the tape, use a 1-1/2" tape, fold it in half to act as a two-sided tape.
+- If you are having difficulty "reverse wrapping" the tape, use a 1-1/2" tape, fold it in half to act as a two-sided tape.